xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-021.md

 canvas2Transformer(camera: Entity, point: IPointData) {}
 ```

-### Display CSS cursor {#display-css-cursor}
+### Display CSS Cursor {#display-css-cursor}

-When hovering over an anchor point, the mouse style needs to intuitively display the corresponding function, implemented in the web by modifying the `<canvas>` style.
-The default [CSS cursor] has limited icon support, for example, there is no icon representing rotation semantics, so Excalidraw and Konva can only use `grab` as a substitute.
-Similarly, while there are indeed 8 icons for Resize, when the shape is rotated and the angle is not a multiple of 45 degrees, even if we calculate and select the appropriate icon like Konva does, we cannot precisely represent it:
+When hovering over an anchor point, the mouse style needs to intuitively show the corresponding function, implemented by modifying the `<canvas>` style in the web end.
+The default [CSS cursor] has limited supported icons, for example, there is no icon for rotation semantics, and in Excalidraw and Konva, we can only use `grab` instead.
+Another example is that there are indeed 8 icons for Resize, but because shapes can be rotated, when the rotation angle is not an integer multiple of 45, even if we calculate and choose the appropriate icon like Konva does, we cannot accurately represent it:

 ```ts
 function getCursor(anchorName: string, rad: number) {